 ORA-00947 was thrown because of column list mismatch.
-Which “not enough values” really means “not enough columns” in my perception.
+Which "not enough values" really means "not enough column values" in my perception.
 You have to compare the definitions between source and target tables.

 Another contrary type of error, ORA-00913: too many values means the number of returned columns in the inner query is more than required number of columns in the outer statement.